2ARC/Digital-PWR-SUPPLY-AVR/README.md

 http://www.tuxgraphics.org/electronics/200707/bench-power-supply-unit.shtml

 This is an old project build on four hands, me and a intern at out company that has the skill of DIY PCB boards.
-If you know what copper clad laminate and etching solution, household clothes iron and lase printer are, so sure, you know what I am talking about.
+If you know what copper clad laminate and etching solution, household clothes iron and lase printer can do together, so sure, you know what I am talking about.

 Almost all parts came from a waste bucket except for the mcu and some conections pins.